ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

-Below is a comprehensive, “best-of-all-worlds” architectural design document that consolidates the strengths of earlier versions (V1, V2, V3, V4), addresses their criticisms, and clarifies optional vs. required steps to ensure synergy between (1) a torsion-based pipeline, (2) an AlphaFold 3–style pairwise trunk, and (3) a final Diffusion module for 3D structure generation.
+Below is a comprehensive, "best-of-all-worlds" architectural design document that consolidates the strengths of earlier versions (V1, V2, V3, V4), addresses their criticisms, and clarifies optional vs. required steps to ensure synergy between (1) a torsion-based pipeline, (2) an AlphaFold 3–style pairwise trunk, and (3) a final Diffusion module for 3D structure generation.
 This design is meant to serve as a robust piece of technical documentation—verbose and detailed enough to guide implementation.

 ⸻